jwellman1307/GAM305_Team_One_FPS/README.md

 Module Four Team Journal:

 July Wellman - Team Lead
   - The team got together over the weekend to do testing on the game.
-The team lead worked on the QA test plan and compliling all the results of the tests from the team into the Alpha test plan that was performed in our meeting.
-The lead also worked on creating the module four readme and the team journals from everyones reports.
+The team lead worked on the QA test plan and compiling all the results of the tests from the team into the Alpha test plan that was performed in our meeting.
+The lead also worked on creating the module four readme and the team journals from everyone’s reports.

 Sarah Elizaldi - Artist
   - The artist focused on polishing the final polish of the main assets, rigging and animations.
 All enemies are going the finishing stages of rigging and animation.
-The artist also finished the the design of the main character and rig.
-Main character will still need animatiions.
+The artist also finished the design of the main character and rig.
+Main character will still need animations.
 The artist also completed the base texture for the level design.

 Ryan Trinh - Programmer
   - The programmer worked on the sounds for the gun animations including shooting and reloading.
-Sounds were also added in for the pick ups when the player walks through the pick up item.
+Sounds were also added in for the pickups when the player walks through the pickup item.
 Created and programmed the speed, ammo, and health pick up using placeholders.
 Created the initial elevator and the landing sound for the elevators that are going up and down.
+The programmer formatted the build environment and packed the final Alpha build.

 Travis Woolston - UI/UX
   - The UI/UX developer worked on creating the Player HUB, enemy behavior and animation integration.
 The player HUD consisted of the reticle, ammo counter, and health bar.
 The enemy behavior included the parasite, spider, and spawner enemy.
-The animation integration includes the rotating gun magazine, parasite, spider, and spawner beahavioral AI.
+The animation integration includes the rotating gun magazine, parasite, spider, and spawner behavioral AI.

 Ethan Lozano - Level Designer
-  - The level designer worked on the level layour concept and the level blockout.
-The level designer finsihed the calls, ciling, and tubes.
+  - The level designer worked on the level layout concept and the level blockout.
+The level designer finished the calls, ceiling, and tubes.
 The tubes will be used as tunnels for intestines.
-The level designer also worked on the lighing throughout the level to add ambiance to the level theme.
+The level designer also worked on the lighting throughout the level to add ambiance to the level theme.